mskl/docker-deep-learning/README.md

 ## Setup
 The following tutorial uses `deepdream` project as an example.
 Replace this with the name of your own project.

+> note: it is possible that you don't have docker-compose installed.
+In that case simply install it with `sudo pip install docker-compose`

 Clone the current project onto your development server
 ```bash
 git clone git@github.com:mskl/docker-deep-learning.git